tonioloewald/xinjs/README.md

 `hotReload` accepts a test function (path => boolean) as a parameter.
 Only top-level properties in  `xin` that pass the test will be persisted.

+To completely reset the app, run `localStorage.clear()` in the console.

 ## Development Notes